 The food eaten in a new country and how it is eaten can be the biggest cause of culture shock.
 Encourage your students to try new things, get them involved in the cooking process and ask to learn how to make dishes from their home country.
 Students might sometimes feel shy or uncomfortable to say they might not like something, so it's best to ask them about their favourite and least favourite food.
-Consider taking your student food shopping with you so they can show you what foods they like.

-Most students are also not used to ready-made/microwaveable meals so it is a good idea to try to keep them to minimum and whenever possible prepare fresh food.
+Most students are also not used to readymade meals so it is a good idea to try to keep them to minimum and whenever possible prepare fresh food.
+We understand that most hosts have a busy life and might not always have time to cook but, according to our students' feedback, microwavable meals are seen as an emergency option.